-The major carriers are much too expensive.
+The major carriers are too expensive.
 The longer you stay with them, the more your bill creeps up for less and less actual service in return.

 Google Fi gives you back all of the control you were missing.
-I can see down to the 1/10th of a gigabyte my data usage.
+I can use down to the 1/10th of a gigabyte my data usage.
 My data is mine to pay for as much or as little as I choose.

 The simple and clear billing, along with being able to update your account as you see fit, makes managing your Google Fi incredibly easy.
 You can add or remove lines with ease.